patstockwell/idea_factory/README.md

 - sell soap online, where each bar has a personalised name stamp.

 ### photo measuring
-- Take a digital photo of a ruler lying next to any object and the app can measure the object
+- Take a digital photo of any object along with a special brightly-coloured, square-centimetre sticker, and the app can measure the object
-- The app will find the ruler in the picture, save the pixel distance of one centimetre, and then measure any points mapped out on the photo
+- The app will find the square sticker in the picture, save the pixel distance of one centimetre, and then measure any points mapped out on the photo

 ### coffee compare
 - a site that allows people to upload photos of coffees along with the name, the place they bought it, and the price.